nightscout/nightscout.github.io/docs/nightscout/new_user.md

 - Now you need that connection string you defined during the Atlas cluster creation (as the example below, but not the string below).
 Copy and paste it in the `MONGODB_URI` variable field.

 `mongodb+srv://nightscout:soo5ecret@cluster0.xxxxx.mongodb.net/mycgmic?retryWrites=true&w=majority`

+!!! note
+    This is the string generated in the helper page if you decided to use it.

 <img src="..\img\NewNS39.png" style="zoom:80%;" />